 - determines the adequacy of the organisation’s administrative, operating and accounting controls.

-This Committee comprises Messrs Griffiths (Chair), Mitten and Walker and has the role of reviewing the remuneration levels of the Directors and Senior Management.
+This Committee comprises Messrs Griffiths (Chair) and Mitten and has the role of reviewing the remuneration levels of the Directors and Senior Management.
 The Committee does not have a formal Charter.

 The Board determines annually on a case-by-case basis who in its view are Independent Directors.
 The guidelines set out in the NZX Listing rules (para.3.3.1) are used for this purpose.

 Conflicts of Interest

 Where any Director has a conflict of interest or is otherwise interested in any transaction, that Director is generally required to disclose his or her conflict of interest to the Company, and thereafter will normally not be able to participate in the discussion, nor vote in relation to the relevant matter.
 The Company maintains a register of disclosed interests.

 The Board undertakes an annual review of the Board and sub-committee performance.